gcman/gcman.github.io/content/euler-40.md

 slug: euler/40
 problem: 40
 summary: My solution to problem 40 of Project Euler.
-status: draft

 # Problem Statement

-An irrational decimal fraction is created by concatenating the positive integers:
+An irrational decimal is created by concatenating the positive integers:
 \begin{equation*}
 	0.12345678910\mathbf{1}112131415161718192021\ldots
 \end{equation*}